Malik Hartford

-Malik Hartford (born March 19, 2005) is an American college football safety for the Ohio State Buckeyes.
+Malik Hartford (born March 19, 2005) is an American college football safety.
+He plays for the UCLA Bruins.
+He formerly played for the Ohio State Buckeyes.

 Early life

 Hartford attended Lakota West High School in West Chester, Ohio.
 As a senior, he notched 43 tackles with four being for a loss, two interceptions, and one defensive touchdown.
 Hartford committed to play college football at Ohio State.

 College career

 Hartford entered spring workouts with the Buckeyes weighing 169 pounds but bulked his weight up to over 190 pounds.
 During the spring and summer, he competed for a starting safety role.
 Hartford got his first career start in week 2 of the 2023 season versus Youngstown State.
 In week 10 versus Rutgers, he notched a tackle and a pass deflection.

+At the conclusion of the 2025 season, Hartford entered the transfer portal after missing the majority of his junior season with a shoulder injury.